 Kelli McIntyre, MA, Physical Activity Coordinator, Get Healthy Philly, PDPH (Phila Dept of Public Health)

 Final Projects Presentations

-You present a project that you or your organization is working on--or a “wish” project-- to get feedback from the group and to meet the “final project” requirement.
-(You can also submit your course project in writing instead of giving a presentation).
+You give a 5-minute presentation on a project that you or your organization is working on--or a “wish” project-- to get feedback from your fellow CPI participants and professional city planners.
+This meets the “final project” requirement.
+(You can also submit your course project in writing instead of giving a presentation.
+Templates will be provided).

-Attendance is optional and will not be required to attain “Citizen Planner Certificate of Completion”.
+Attendance is optional and will not be required to attain the “Citizen Planner Certificate of Completion”.

 The Wednesday night prior to the first class of each new semester is a social networking happy hour where participants in the upcoming semester as well as past graduates and come out and meet each other as well as connect with old friends.
 It's a great way to come to the first class as a new participant and recognize friendly faces.